ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 > Buying crypto with stablecoins is viewed as trading crypto for crypto, so any profits are subject to Capital Gains Tax.

-and the [HMRC internal manual](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto10100), shortly after talking about stablecoins, saying:
+and manual page [CRYPTO10100](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto10100), shortly after talking about stablecoins, saying:

 > HMRC does not consider cryptoassets to be currency or money.